Isoschizomer

 Isoschizomers are pairs of restriction enzymes specific to the same recognition sequence.
-For example, SphI (CGTAC/G) and BbuI (CGTAC/G) are isoschizomers of each other.
+The term is derived from Greek iso 'same' and skihzo 'to split'.

 The first enzyme discovered which recognizes a given sequence is known as the prototype; all subsequently identified enzymes that recognize that sequence are isoschizomers.
-Isoschizomers are isolated from different strains of bacteria and therefore may require different reaction conditions.
+For example, the prototype SphI (CGTAC/G) has the isoschizomers BbuI (CGTAC/G) and PaeI.

-In some cases, only one out of a pair of isoschizomers can recognize both the methylated as well as unmethylated forms of restriction sites.
-In contrast, the other restriction enzyme can recognize only the unmethylated form of the restriction site.
-This property of some isoschizomers allows identification of methylation state of the restriction site while isolating it from a bacterial strain.
-For example, the restriction enzymes HpaII and MspI are isoschizomers, as they both recognize the sequence 5'-CCGG-3' when it is unmethylated.
-But when the second C of the sequence is methylated, only MspI can recognize it while HpaII cannot.
+In some cases, only one out of a pair of isoschizomers can recognize both the methylated and unmethylated forms of restriction sites, whereas the other enzyme recognizes only the unmethylated form.
+This property of isoschizomers allows for the identification of methylation states.
+For example, the isoschizomers HpaII and MspI both recognize the sequence 5'-CCGG-3' when it is unmethylated.
+However, when the second C of the sequence is methylated, only MspI can recognize it.

-An enzyme that recognizes the same sequence but cuts it differently is a neoschizomer.
-Neoschizomers are a specific type (subset) of isoschizomer.
+An enzyme that recognizes the same sequence but cuts it in a different position is a neoschizomer.
+Neoschizomers are a subset of isoschizomers.
 For example, SmaI (CCC/GGG) and XmaI (C/CCGGG) are neoschizomers of each other.
 Similarly KpnI (GGTAC/C) and Acc65I (G/GTACC) are neoschizomers of each other.
 An enzyme that recognizes a slightly different sequence, but produces the same ends is an isocaudomer.

-Etymology

-The word isoschizomer is derived from a combination of Greek and Greek-derived roots, reflecting its meaning in biochemistry: